 Library Volunteers Needed

-The new City of Ottawa Archives has been open for a while but the hours of operation have increased and we need more people to help visitors and researchers.
+Ottawa Branch provides volunteers at new City of Ottawa Archives and we could use a few more people to help visitors and researchers.
 Branch volunteers serve as monitors, giving advice about the collections to visiting researchers and re-shelving books.
 When things are quiet, you can work on your own projects or assist with the indexing of documents for The Ontario Name Index (TONI) or work on other projects (please speak to the OGS Librarian about these).
 Anyone willing to provide this valuable but not onerous service for a few hours per month should contact the librarian or past chair.

 The Archives is open Tuesdays to Fridays, 9 a.m. to 4 p.m. and Saturdays 10 a.m. to 5 p.m.
 Volunteers are not needed for the full day, so we have one volunteer for the morning, 10 to 12:30, and another in the afternoon, 12:30 to 3:30.
 Similarly 11 to 1:30 and 1:30-4 on Saturdays.

 Many of us only work every second week but I am open to more frequently if you want.
 The vacant shifts are shown on the schedule at http://ogsottawa.on.ca/home/community/library-volunteer-schedule/, but there are other opportunities to fill in as well.
-If you would like to volunteer to help in the Archives, contact me at firstname.lastname@example.org.
+If you would like to volunteer to help in the Archives, contact firstname.lastname@example.org.
 There will be an orientation session before your first shift.
 It is a remarkable facility and all visitors have been very impressed with it.

 What Can I Do?